Why do most most of us business people shy away from using humor to communicate?

 2. We don’t believe humor is appropriate in business communication.

-If an insurance exec can do it, I think any business person can, especially for planned communications.
-That gives you time to find a trusted colleague or friend in advance to give you an opinion before you hit publish or start your presentation.
+If an insurance exec can do it, I think any business person can, especially when you have time for review and reflection, so you can find a trusted colleague or friend to give you an opinion before you hit publish or start your presentation.